Accounting Schools in Mississippi

 This guide to accounting schools in Mississippi contains an overview of key information about accounting schools and programs in order to help you make an informed decision on where to pursue an accounting degree.
 There are many universities and colleges in Mississippi offering programs at the associate’s level and beyond that can help you further your career in accounting.
 You may also be interested in learning about online degree options, which some individuals find are an appropriate and flexible alternative to on-campus programs.

-- There are 24 colleges and universities with accounting degree programs in Mississippi.
+- There are 22 not-for-profit colleges and universities with accounting degree programs in Mississippi.1

-- Lowest net price per year*: Mississippi University for Women $7,0721
+- Lowest net price per year*: Mississippi Valley State University, $4,6951

 - Annual undergraduate tuition range for accounting programs in Mississippi*: $5,247-$26,2402